procf/colloids-setup/07-Gelation-and-Shearing.md

 *Background Reading:*

+If you haven't already, you should review the [Background Reading](/Background-Reading) documents summarizing DPD, our modifications to DPD, the Morse Potential, and how we apply shear.

-If you haven't already, you should review the following papers for more background on DPD simulations of colloidal gel rheology
+You should also read the following papers for more background on DPD simulations of colloidal gel rheology
 * Background on DPD
 	* "[Microstructure and rheology of soft to rigid shear-thickening colloidal suspensions]" (2015)
 	* "[Viscosity measurement techniques in Dissipative Particle Dynamics]" (2015)